jessieliu1/twenty-forty-eight/README.md

 ####Running a program from the terminal using an external .jar file:
 Connecting to a MySQL database requires a JDBC driver which is not contained in the standard Java library.
 It (ConnectorJ) can be downloaded here: https://dev.mysql.com/downloads/connector/j/.
+This driver class is used in the `GameDBAccess` class.
+At compile time, if the .jar file is not added to the classpath, you will get a `ClassNotFoundException` which is not fun.

 To add the .jar file contained in the .zip file to your classpath: